IdentityPython/Governance/idpy-projects.md

 Individuals will have a chance to express their position for four weeks before a final decision is made.

 Needless to say, that the community members must trust the decisions of other members, and as such should not demand that they are present in every process.
 Rough consensus is what we are striving for - unanimity is pretty hard to achieve.

+Once the development community has reached consensus on whether the new project should be included under the IdentityPython banner, the Board will take a final vote and inform the project maintainers as to next steps.

 ## Aftermath